antoineallard/PercoEdgelist/README.md

 #### Generating one instance of a bond percolated edgelist

+This method creates a provisional edgelist in which each edge has been kept with the probability passed as an argument.
+The connected components are then identified using a [weighted union-find with path compression algorithm][1].

 ```c++
 // Generates an instance of the original graph in which each edge has been